When your time is limited, it can be hard to know if you should travel to Taiwan or Vietnam. Both of these places are great to travel to.

 Besides exploring life in Ho Chi Minh, I have also found plenty of fun things to do outside Ho Chi Minh City.
 Here are two of my favorite places to visit outside Ho Chi Minh City.

-- Cu Chi Tunnels – Outside of Ho Chi Minh City is the Cu Chi tunnels; the Cu Chi Tunnels are the fascinating tunnel system that was built by the North Vietnaemse during the American-Vietnam War.
+- Cu Chi Tunnels – Outside of Ho Chi Minh City is the Cu Chi tunnels; the Cu Chi Tunnels are the fascinating tunnel system built by the North Vietnamese during the American-Vietnam War.
 You can crawl into the Cu Chi tunnels and see the tunnel system.
-It really gives you a feel for what the tunnels were like during the war era.
+It gives you a feel for the tunnels during the war era.
 Historically I find this a fascinating place to visit.

-- Mekong Delta -The Mekong Delta is also a day trip outside Ho Chi Minh City but it is wonderful to go on a boat and ride around the Mekong Delta area.
+- Mekong Delta -The Mekong Delta is also a day trip outside Ho Chi Minh City, but it is wonderful to go on a boat and ride around the Mekong Delta area.
 There is a lot of flora and fauna that you can see during your trip.
-Also you can see the life along the Mekong delta.
+Also, you can see life along the Mekong delta.

 You can find out more by reading our blog Hanoi’s Old Quarters History and Streets – Touring By Electric Cart by clicking here.

 What Is The Phat Diem Cathedral, Architectural Masterpiece Outside Hanoi, Vietnam?

 The Phat Diem Cathedral is located about 123 kilometers (76 miles) outside Hanoi, Vietnam.
 The Cathedral is a unique architectural structure designed and built in the mid-1800s by Father Six, a Vietnamese Catholic Priest.
 The Cathedral complex has a bell tower, a Cathedral, and also smaller chapels and grottoes.
 The famous British author Graham Greene featured the Phat Diem Cathedral in his book The Quiet American.
 American bombers dropped eight bombs on the Cathedral in 1972.